MatthiasWM/IotaSlicer/README.md

   * proof of concept, loading STLs and textures, generating pixel slices
 * V0.0.1a
   * initial check-in of concept for a different slicer, aimed at color powder/binder printers

-Iota shall be an easy-to-use system for the colorful future of 3D printing.

 [MD Markup](https://github.com/tchapi/markdown-cheatsheet/blob/master/README.md)